haptork/easyLambda/Readme.md

 A big thanks to cppcon, meetingc++ and other conferences and all pro C++ speakers, committee members and compiler implementers for modernising C++ and teaching it with so much enthusiasm.
-I had fun implementing this.
+I had fun implementing this, hoping you will have fun using it.
 Looking forward to learn more from the community.
-Hoping to see C++17 with more cool stuff.